 In most cases, recovering data from a damaged hard drive is achievable.
 However, before taking your hard drive to a professional, some of the steps that you should follow to reduce the risk of permanent data loss are:

-How to Recover Data from Damage Hard Drive
+How to Recover Data from Damaged Hard Drive?

 It is possible to recover data from a drive that has been through physical damage or logical failure.
 Here is how this can be done: